Decompose and Reuse Components

 Interface and subcomponents — Ports, interfaces, and subcomponents of the reference architecture are copied to the component.

 Interface only — The ports and designated interfaces of the reference architecture are reflected on the component, but the composition is blank.

-Once the reference architecture is removed, you can start making changes without affecting other architectures.
-However, you cannot propagate local changes to the reference architecture.
-If you link to the reference architecture again, local changes are lost.
+Once the architecture model reference is removed, you can make changes without affecting other architectures.
+However, you cannot propagate local changes to the architecture model reference.
+If you link to the referenced architecture again, local changes are lost.

 You can model variations for any component in a single architecture model.
 You can define a mix of behaviors (defined in a Simulink model) and architectures (defined in a System Composer architecture model) as variant choices.
 For example, a component may have two variant options that represent two alternate structural decompositions.

 The badge on the component indicates that it is a variant, and a variant choice is added to the existing composition.
 Double-click the component to see variant choices.

 You can add more variant choices to a variant component using the Add Variant Choice option.

 Open and edit the variant by right-clicking and selecting Variant > Open > Variant Name from the component context menu.

 You can also designate a component as a variant upon creation using the button in the toolstrip.
 This creates two variant choices by default.